Nagorno-Karabakh conflict: Second Nagorno-Karabakh War (2020)

 Large-scale fighting began on the morning of 27 September, with an Azerbaijani offensive along the line of contact established in the aftermath of the first war.
 Clashes were particularly intense in the less mountainous districts of southern Nagorno-Karabakh.
 On the same day, Azerbaijan's Parliament declared a martial law and established curfews in several cities and regions following the clashes.
-Turkey provided military support to Azerbaijan, although the extent of this support has been disputed.
+Turkey provided military support to Azerbaijan, although the extent of this support is disputed.

 The war was marked by the deployment of drones, sensors, long-range heavy artillery and missile strikes, as well as by state propaganda and the use of official social media accounts in online information warfare.
-In particular, Azerbaijan's widespread use of drones was seen as crucial in determining the conflict's outcome.
+Azerbaijan's widespread use of drones was seen as crucial in determining the conflict's outcome.
 Numerous countries and the United Nations strongly condemned the fighting and called on both sides to de-escalate tensions and resume meaningful negotiations.
 Three ceasefires brokered by Russia, France, and the United States failed to stop the conflict.

 Following the capture of Shusha, the second-largest city in Nagorno-Karabakh, a ceasefire agreement was signed, ending all hostilities in the area from 10 November 2020.
-Under the agreement, the warring sides kept control of the areas they held within Nagorno-Karabakh at the time of the ceasefire, Armenia returned the surrounding territories it had occupied since 1994 to Azerbaijan, and Azerbaijan was guaranteed transport communication to its exclave Nakhchivan, bordering Turkey and Iran.
-Approximately 2,000 Russian soldiers were deployed as peacekeeping forces along the Lachin corridor connecting Armenia and Nagorno-Karabakh, with a mandate of at least five years.
 Following the end of the war, an unconfirmed number of Armenian prisoners of war were captive in Azerbaijan, with reports of mistreatment and charges filed against them, leading to a case at the International Court of Justice.

-Casualties were high, officially in the low thousands.
+Casualties were high.
 According to official figures released by the belligerents, Armenia and Artsakh lost 3,825 troops, with 187 servicemen missing in action, while Azerbaijan claimed 2,906 of their troops were killed, with 6 missing in action.
 The Syrian Observatory for Human Rights reported the deaths of 541 Syrian fighters or mercenaries fighting for Azerbaijan.
 However, it was noted that the sides downplayed the number of their own casualties and exaggerated the numbers of enemy casualties and injuries.

 The total number of reported civilian fatalities on both sides was at least 185; the whereabouts of 21 Armenian civilians remain unknown.
 Civilian areas, including major cities, were hit, particularly Stepanakert, Martuni, Martakert, Shushi in the Republic of Artsakh and Ganja, Barda and Tartar in Azerbaijan, with many buildings and homes destroyed.